Ulcerative colitis: Immunosuppressant therapies, infection risks, and vaccinations

 Many patients affected by ulcerative colitis need immunosuppressant therapies, which may be associated with a higher risk of contracting opportunistic infectious diseases.

 Many of these potentially harmful diseases, such as Hepatitis B, Influenza, chickenpox, herpes zoster virus, pneumococcal pneumonia, or human papilloma virus, can be prevented by vaccines.
 Each drug used in the treatment of IBD should be classified according to the degree of immunosuppression induced in the patient.
 Several guidelines suggest investigating patients' vaccination status before starting any treatment and performing vaccinations against vaccine-preventable diseases when required.

 Compared to the rest of the population, patients affected by IBD are known to be at higher risk of contracting some vaccine-preventable diseases.
-Patients treated with Janus kinase inhibitor showed higher risk of Shingles.
+Patients treated with Janus kinase inhibitor showed a higher risk of Shingles.
 Nevertheless, despite the increased risk of infections, vaccination rates in IBD patients are known to be suboptimal and may also be lower than vaccination rates in the general population.